Internet challenges can be fascinating to teens, who can be both impulsive and drawn to behavior that gets attention – especially in social media.

-You may have heard of the cinnamon challenge, the Tide pod challenge, the choking game, or the salt and ice challenge; all of these can cause serious injuries.
+You may have heard of social media trends like the Tide pod challenge, the Benadryl challenge, the cinnamon challenge, the choking game, or the salt and ice challenge.
+All of these can cause serious injuries and poisonings, and some can even be fatal.
 Being aware of these challenges and understanding why they lure teens is important for all parents.

 As a parent, you can help your teen build intellectual muscle.
 Here’s how:

 To start a conversation, ask your teens about the biggest challenges they’ve heard about in their circle of friends.
 Encourage them to see if they can surprise you.
 Ask them (calmly and without judgement) what they think about the challenge.
 This helps build the skill of judging risk by talking about what could happen to someone who takes the challenge.
 You can still exercise your parental options such as limiting contact with certain kids or making specific activities off limits.